UCSD-DSC-Capstone-B08-LLM-Team/LLM_as_Info_Extractor/README.md

 ## Environment & Setting
 For LLM extractor, we used the API of Claude Haiku 3.5.
-We did our first NIAH experinment on Windows 11 (we might use Linux with vLLM in the future) with the help of Ollama.
+We did our first NIAH experiment on Windows 11 (we might use Linux with vLLM in the future) with the help of Ollama.
 You are free to download and use any platform you like.
-Due to its large computing demand, we used local GPU, NVIDIA RTX 5080 (16GB) for the NIAH experinment.
-As a result, you are expected to prepare your own API key and GPUs to run our experinment.
+Due to its large computing demand, we used local GPU, NVIDIA RTX 5080 (16GB) for the NIAH experiment.
+As a result, you are expected to prepare your own API key and GPUs to run our experiment.
 For examples, you should set the environment variable `$env:ANTHROPIC_API_KEY="Your Own Key"`.
 Then, you should be good after running `pip install -r requirements.txt` (Install dependencies).
 All required data that we used are already in root data folders or context-rot data folders, which are all from open-source repositories/papers' database (see Dataset, References, Models for more details).

-## Steps to Run Our Experinment
+## Steps to Run Our Experiment

-- Pivot LLM extractor experinment: With all environment setting finished, make sure run `.\scripts\assert_8fields_claude.py` and you might see 3 files are generated under `.\data\clear\`.
+- Pivot LLM extractor experiment: With all environment setting finished, make sure run `.\scripts\assert_8fields_claude.py` and you might see 3 files are generated under `.\data\clear\`.
 They are output of LLM in csv/json, and the original prompt with the asnwer of LLM, assisting the analysis.

     If you want to use your own reports & dataframe, make sure the `notes.jsonl`, `schema_8fields.json`, and `targets.yml` under the root data folder are updated with your taste before running the pipeline.

-- Needle-in-a-Haystack experinment: It takes several steps.
+- Needle-in-a-Haystack experiment: It takes several steps.
 Please follow the steps below:
 - First, initiate the haystacks:
 <p align="center">
   <table>